DRBench: A Realistic Benchmark for Enterprise Deep Research: Agent

 \section{\method~Agent}

 The \method~baseline agent (DRBA) is the first agent built specifically for deep research in enterprise settings, designed to operate directly within the \method~environment.
-Its multi-stage architecture systematically investigates research questions by iteratively retrieving, processing, and synthesizing knowledge from enterprise services and the web until completion or a maximum iteration limit is reached (Figure~\ref{fig:drbench_agent}; see Appendix~\ref{app:drba_details}).
-The agent has access to app-specific api calling tools to access diverse information sources and a diverse toolset for analyzing retrieved results (Table~\ref{tab:agent_tools}, Appendix~\ref{app:action_planning}).
+Its multi-stage architecture systematically investigates research questions by iteratively retrieving, processing, and synthesizing knowledge from enterprise services and the web until completion or a maximum iteration limit is reached (\Cref{fig:drbench_agent}).
+The agent has access to app-specific API calling tools to access diverse information sources and a diverse toolset for analyzing retrieved results (Table~\ref{tab:agent_tools}, Appendix~\ref{app:action_planning}).
 DRBA’s architecture is organized into four main components: research planning, action planning, an adaptive research loop, and report writing.
+See Appendix~see Appendix~\ref{app:drba_details} for more details on the implementation details.
 Refer to Appendix \ref{app:cost_details} for details on the cost of using DRBA.

 \textbf{Research Planning. } The agent decomposes research questions into structured research investigation areas to guide subsequent action generation.
 This initial decomposition lays out a strategy to systematically cover the research space while maintaining focus on the initial deep research question.
 The agent supports two research planning modes: (1) \textbf{Complex Research Planning (CRP)}, which generates a structured research plan with detailed investigation areas, expected information sources, and success criteria; and (2) \textbf{Simple Research Planning (SRP) }, which produces a lightweight decomposition of the main question into a small set of self-contained subqueries.
 See Appendix~\ref{app:drba_details_planning} for detailed examples of both modes.